ratnalavinay/Personalized-cancer-daagnosis/README.md

 #### Conclusion:

-The text feature is the most important feature because the log loss for all the train,Test and CV data.
+The text feature is the most important feature because the log loss is less for all the train,Test and CV data.